Breast Enlarging Herbs -An introduction.

 Which herbs are best?...

 There are hundreds of herbs that contain the elements needed to enhance breast size and health: phytoestrogens, isoflavones and various fatty acids and plant sterols.
 The most important of these seems to be diosgenin, one of a group of phytoestrogens.
-These are the same plant elements responsible for the lower rates of PMS, menopausal symptoms and breast cancer in eastern cultures where the nutrients are more common in the diet.

 In choosing herbs for breast enhancement and breast health it is best to choose those which have the highest levels of these elements.
 According to the data base of Dr. James Duke, fenugreek, wild yam, saw palmetto and fennel are the winners.